Ernst-Happel-Stadion: Other sports

 Other sporting events are held in the stadium, including athletics, cycling and tennis.
 In 1950, 35,000 watched Austrian Josef Weidinger win the European Heavyweight crown against Stefan Olek (of France), and a temporary pool in the stadium was the venue for the 1995 European LC Championships.

+During the 1950 and 1960s, motorcycle speedway took place at the stadium until the track was demolished.
+Major events included the final of the 1963 Speedway World Team Cup.

 On 16 July 2011, the American Football World Championship final took place where USA defeated rivals Canada with a score of 50–7 in front of 20,000 spectators.

 On 6 and 7 June 2014, the three games of the final stage of the 13th European Championship of American Football took place in this stadium.
 In the final 27,000 spectators saw Austria lose to Germany 30–27 in double overtime.

 Concerts

+The stadium was scheduled to host Taylor Swift's Eras Tour for three shows from 8–10 August 2024.
+The shows were canceled out of caution on 7 August by its organiser after the revelation of a terror plot targeting the shows.